Kntnt/kntnt-popup/README.md

 Kntnt Popup is a lightweight, customizable WordPress plugin that provides an easy-to-use shortcode for creating modal popups on your website.
 With this plugin, you can create popups triggered by various user actions without writing any JavaScript or HTML code.

+This plugin is built on top of [Micromodal.js](https://micromodal.vercel.app/) by Indrashish Ghosh, a powerful and accessible micro modal library.
+We extend our sincere gratitude to the Micromodal.js project and its contributors for providing such an excellent foundation for creating accessible modal dialogs.

 ### Key Features:

 - Simple shortcode implementation with extensive customization options